A conjecture of Radu and Sellers on congruences modulo powers of 2 for broken 3-diamond partitions: Introduction

-In 2007, Andrews and Paule \cite{Andrews-Paule-2007} introduced the family of functions $\Delta_k(n)$ which enumerate the number of broken $k$-diamond partitions for a fixed positive integer $k$.
-These are constructed in such a way that the generating functions of their counting sequences $\{\Delta_k(n)\}_{n\geq0}$ are closely related to modular forms.
+In 2007, Andrews and Paule \cite{Andrews-Paule-2007} introduced the family of functions $\Delta_k(n)$, which enumerate the number of broken $k$-diamond partitions for a fixed positive integer $k$.
+These are constructed such that the generating functions of their counting sequences $\{\Delta_k(n)\}_{n \geq 0}$ are closely related to modular forms.
 Namely,

 where we recall the Dedekind eta function